cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 ## Test it Out

-You'll probably notice that the in-game output for this model it less detailed than for the other model.
-It also doesn't completely get rid of the flickering.
-These are some of the reasons I ended up not using this model for the main tutorial.
+You'll probably notice that this model doesn't preserve as much fine detail as the other model.
+This is because I had to significantly reduce the size of the model to get playable frame rates.
+The full size model is able to preserve much more detail, but is too large to get playable frame rates on any modern graphics card.
+Additionally, the model doesn't completely get rid of the flickering effect.

 ## Conclusion

 This model works great for videos where the scene doesn't change too drastically.
-Unfortunately, it isn't well suited for a dynamic, real-time, video game environment.
+Unfortunately, it does not seem well suited for a dynamic, real-time, environment.
 The default model is way too large to get playable frame rates and it quickly loses detail when its size is reduced.
+Still, the process of trying to make it work was educational at the very least.